Internet Computing and Network Security

 Sponsorships, Scholarships and Bursaries

-The Department awards University Scholarships and Department Bursaries to a number of highly qualified international students.
+The Department awards University Scholarships and Department Bursaries to a number of highly qualified students.
 External funding may also be available.

 The intensive 2-3 week module teaching structure may appeal to those in employment who wish to study on a part-time basis.
 To maintain the relevance of previous study, part-time students are recommended to complete the programme in as short a time as possible, although up to seven years is permitted for the MSc.